openfaas/openfaas-cloud/README.md

 * Applies GitOps principles - GitHub is the single source of truth
 * To build and deploy a new version of a function - just push to your GitHub repo
 * Subscription to OpenFaaS Cloud is done via a single click using a GitHub App
-* Secured through HMAC - the public facing function "github-push" uses HMAC to verify the origin of events
+* Secured through HMAC - the public facing function "github-event" uses HMAC to verify the origin of events
 * HTTPS endpoint and build notifications for your commits

 ## Blog post